 A year or so after gonadarche, sufficient estrogen is produced to induce endometrial changes and periodic bleeding (menarche).
 After the first few irregular cycles, which may be anovulatory, normal cyclic function is established.

 At the beginning of each cycle, a variable number of follicles (vesicular follicles), each containing an ovum, begin to enlarge in response to FSH.
 After 5 or 6 days, one follicle, called the dominant follicle, begins to develop more rapidly.
-The outer theca and inner granulosa cells of this follicle multiply and, under the influence of ...
+The outer theca and inner granulosa cells of this follicle multiply and, under the ...